brummer10/nosuspend/README.md

 ## installation

-just clone the repo, `cd nosuspend`,
+1. clone the repo

-you could build in to different fashions,

-`make secure` or `make`
+2. `cd nosuspend`

+Multiple options for the next step:

+3A. most secure build: `make secure` (or just `make`, which does the same by default)

-will build with a policy file which requiers you to enter root passphrase to use nosupend.
+This will build with a policy file which requiers you to enter root passphrase to use nosupend.
-This is the default.

-`make relaxed`
+3B. operate without passphrase (less strictly secure): `make relaxed` then `sudo make install`

-will build with a policy file witch allow the use without root passphrase
+This will build with a policy file which allows nosuspend to run without asking for a root passphrase.

-then `sudo make install`

 ## how to use

 To use nosuspend, simply run before another command as in:
 `nosuspend appname -parameter for appname`

+Full bash completion is supported for easy comand substitution.

 Note: when a suspend signal is sent while nosuspend is functioning, a dialog may appear saying something like "Authentication is required for suspending the